Jim Everett: 1986 draft and trade to Rams

 Before the 1986 draft, Everett was generally rated the best quarterback available, although some scouts had him behind Iowa’s Chuck Long.
 The Indianapolis Colts traded up from the sixth position to the fourth with the expected goal of drafting Everett before the St. Louis Cardinals, who picked fifth, did so.
 However, Everett would be drafted third overall by the Houston Oilers.
 It is widely believed the Oilers, who possessed a developing franchise quarterback in Warren Moon and a capable backup in Oliver Luck — drafted Everett merely to prevent the Colts doing so.

 Conflicts between Oiler general manager Ladd Herzeg and Everett's agent Marv Demoff meant Everett would never sign with the Oilers, although the team offered him a four-year, $3.7 million contract in mid-August.
 A wait-and-see attitude regarding established starter Moon meant that the Oilers did not consider trading Everett until the last week of August.
 Eventually, when protracted negotiations between ownership and Demoff broke down with the regular season already underway, the Oilers decided to trade Everett.
-The San Francisco 49ers — who had lost champion Joe Montana for the season to back surgery — were initially expected to gain his services, but on September 18 he would be signed by the Los Angeles Rams, who were seeking a change of policy from their previous reliance on aging veterans at quarterback.
+The San Francisco 49ers, who had lost champion Joe Montana for the season to back surgery, were initially expected to gain his services.
+On September 18, he would be traded to the Los Angeles Rams in exchange for OG Kent Hill, DE William Fuller, 1987 1st-round pick, 1987 5th-round pick, and 1988 1st-round pick.